rostools/r-cubed-intro/paper.md

 The `r-cubed` (**R**eproducible **R**esearch in **R** or R3) learning module is structured as a three-day workshop, with five sub-modules.
-We have specifically designed the module as an open educational resource that 1) instructors can make use of directly or modify for their own lessons and 2) learners can use independently or as a reference after participating in the workshop.
+We have specifically designed the module as an open educational resource that: 1) instructors can make use of directly or modify for their own lessons; and, 2) learners can use independently or as a reference after participating in the workshop.
 All content is available for re-use under CC-BY License.

 # Statement of Need

 Reproducibility is a key component to verifying scientific findings.
-Unfortunately, the reproducibility of scientific studies is largely unknown [@Considine2017;@Leek2017], as researchers are unaware of, have no training in, or lack incentives to conduct reproducible research.
+Unfortunately, the reproducibility of scientific studies is difficult to estimate [@Considine2017;@Leek2017] as researchers may be unaware of, have no training in, or lack incentives to conduct reproducible research.
-Improving reproducibility requires an awareness and training in multiple areas, including version control, project and data management, and reproducible reporting alongside the traditional statistical analysis.
+Improving reproducibility requires an awareness and training in multiple areas, including version control, project and data management, and reproducible reporting alongside the traditional curriculum of statistical analysis.
 Training in these skill areas is critical to tackling the modern demands of reproducibility.

 The learning module provides training in reproducibility, open science, and